 Pressure Loss in Venturi Meters: How much line pressure/energy does the PFS HVT modified short form Venturi actually consume?

-President, Primary Flow Signal
+By: Bruce Briggs, President, Primary Flow Signal

 Venturi meters are known for their accuracy, reliability, and longevity, and because of their dependable, long-term performance, they provide a wide variety of measurement options in piped systems for liquids, gas, steam, and mixed media – offering a high degree of accuracy while using very little energy.
 These flow meters have no moving parts and can function reliably and accurately for decades like no other technology, with some examples in service for more than 100 years.
 To this end, Venturis are used whenever defendable and reliable long-term accuracy is required.